alchemyplatform/modular-account/README.md

 #### Validations

 Validations are usually signature validation functions (secp256k1, BLS, WebAuthn, etc).
-While it’s feasible to implement signature validation as a pre-validation hook, it’s more efficient and ergonomic to do these in validations since it allows us to apply permissions per entity using execution hooks.
+While it’s feasible to implement signature validation as a pre-validation hook, it’s more efficient and ergonomic to do these in validations since it allows us to apply permissions per module entity using execution hooks.
 In ERC-4337, accounts can return validation data that’s not 0 or 1 to signal the usage of a signature aggregator.

 #### Execution hooks

 Execution hooks are useful for applying permissions on execution functions to limit the set of possible actions that can be taken.
 Post-execution hooks are useful for checking the final state after an execution.
 Pre and post-execution hook pairs are useful for measuring differences in state due to an execution.
 For example, you could use a pre and post execution hook pair to enforce that swap outputs from a DCA swap performed by a session key fall within a some tolerance price determined by a price oracle.

-Execution hooks can be associated either with an (validation module + entity ID) pair to apply permissions on that specific entity, or with an execution selector on the account to apply global restrictions on the account across all entities.
+Execution hooks can be associated either with a module entity to apply permissions on that specific entity, or with an execution selector on the account to apply global restrictions on the account across all entities.
 A example of a useful global restriction would be to block NFT transfers for NFTs in cold storage, or to apply resource locks.

 #### Execution functions